All Episodes

 Mr. Limbaugh, it is a great honor.

-Thank you, sir.
+Thank you, Estreville.

-Uh I'll I was wanting to get your um opinion and give you mine, I guess, on the uh getting club getmo guys getting released back to Afghanistan and you tell me what you think of this first.
+I was wanting to get your opinion and give you mine, I guess, on the Club Gitmo guys getting released back to Afghanistan.

-I think it I think it uh I think the liberals really don't have an argument anymore saying, well, we're getting rid of them like you asked us to.
+I think the liberals really don't have an argument anymore saying, well, we're getting rid of them like you asked us to.

-We're sending them back to their country, and now you know, now what can you say?
+We're sending them back to their country.

-We're doing what we're you know, we're getting rid of them.
+We're doing what we're, you know, we're getting rid of them.

-Well, yeah, uh it's a it's it's distressing to me.
+Well, it's distressing to me.

-I I I have to admit this, folks.
+I have to admit this, folks.

-You know, and uh I I just I just know this.
+And I just know this.

 I know that it won't be long before they start shouting abuse, abuse, abuse, and Dick Durbin will go back to the Senate floor talking about what the hell's happening to these poor people in this prison in Afghanistan because it's standard operating procedure.